Kernelizations for the hybridization number problem on multiple nonbinary trees: An exponential-time algorithm

 \leo{As before, we may restrict to binary networks by Observation~\ref{obs:binary}.
 Moreover, by Lemmas~\ref{lem:polysubtree} and~\ref{lem:subtreereduction} we may assume that~$\cT$ has no nontrivial common pendant subtrees and hence we may restrict to networks with no nontrivial pendant subtrees.}

 \leo{We need a few additional definitions.
 Let~$G$ be the underlying generator of network~$N$ and let~$s$ be a side of~$G$.
-We use~$X_N(s)$ to denote the set of leaves that are on side~$s$ in network~$N$.
-For two leaves~$x,y\in X_N(s)$, we say that~$x$ is \emph{above} $y$ if there is a directed path from the parent of~$x$ to~$y$ (hence, each leaf is above itself).
-Moreover, we define the \emph{top leaf} on side~$s$ in~$N$ as the leaf~$x_s^+\in X_N(s)$ for which there is no leaf in~$X_N(s)\setminus\{x_s^+\}$ that is above~$x_s^+$.
-Similarly, the \emph{bottom leaf} on side~$s$ in~$N$ is the leaf~$x_s^-\in X_N(s)$ for which all leaves in~$X_N(s)$ are above~$x_s^-$.
+We use~$X_N(s)$ to denote the set of leaves that are on side~$s$ in network~$N$. \revX{The} \emph{top leaf} on side~$s$ in~$N$ \revX{is} the leaf~$x_s^+\in X_N(s)$ for which there is no leaf in~$X_N(s)\setminus\{x_s^+\}$ that is above~$x_s^+$.
+Similarly, the \emph{bottom leaf} on side~$s$ in~$N$ is the leaf~$x_s^-\in X_N(s)$ for which all leaves in~$X_N(s)$ are above~$x_s^-$ \revX{(note that each leaf is above itself)}.
 For two sides~$s,s'$ of~$G$, we say that~$s'$ is \emph{below}~$s$ if there is a directed path from (the head of)~$s$ to (the tail of)~$s'$ in~$G$.}

-\leo{We define a \emph{partial network} w.r.t.~$X$ as a binary network~$N_p$ on~$X_p \subseteq X$ such that, for each side~$s$ of the underlying generator of~$N_p$, there are at most two leaves on side~$s$.
-If~$N$ is a network on~$X$ with no nontrivial pendant subtrees, then we say that partial network~$N_p$ w.r.t~$X$ is \emph{consistent} with~$N$ (and that~$N$ is consistent with~$N_p$) if \begin{enumerate} \item[(i)] $N$ and~$N_p$ have the same underlying generator~$G$; \item[(ii)] for each side~$s$ of~$G$ with~$|X_N(s)|\leq 2$ holds that $X_{N_p}(s) = X_N(s)$; \item[(iii)] for each side~$s$ of~$G$ with~$|X_N(s)|\geq 2$ holds that $X_{N_p}(s) = \{x_s^+,x_s^-\}$ with $x_s^+$ and~$x_s^-$ respectively the top and bottom leaf on side~$s$ in~$N$. \end{enumerate}}
+\leo{We define a \emph{partial network} \revB{with respect to}~$X$ as a binary network~$N_p$ on~$X_p \subseteq X$ such that, for each side~$s$ of the underlying generator of~$N_p$, there are at most two leaves on side~$s$.
+If~$N$ is a network on~$X$ with no nontrivial pendant subtrees, then we say that \revA{a} partial network~$N_p$ \revB{with respect to}~$X$ is \emph{consistent} with~$N$ (and that~$N$ is consistent with~$N_p$) if \begin{enumerate} \item[(i)] $N$ and~$N_p$ have the same underlying generator~$G$; \item[(ii)] for each side~$s$ of~$G$ with~$|X_N(s)|\leq 2$ \revB{it} holds that $X_{N_p}(s) = X_N(s)$; \item[(iii)] for each side~$s$ of~$G$ with~$|X_N(s)|\geq 2$ \revB{it} holds that $X_{N_p}(s) = \{x_s^+,x_s^-\}$ with $x_s^+$ and~$x_s^-$ respectively the top and bottom leaf on side~$s$ in~$N$. \end{enumerate}}

 \leo{We can bound the number of partial networks as follows.}